 Go Further With Global Affairs At Rice

-Rice’s Master of Global Affairs gives you the chance to study policy, economics, diplomacy, and international issues in one of the most globally connected cities in the country.
+Rice’s Master of Global Affairs gives you the opportunity to study policy, economics, diplomacy, and international issues in one of the most globally connected cities in the country.
 Based in Houston, you’ll be surrounded by energy leaders, Fortune 500 companies, government partners, and international nonprofits working on the same challenges you’re preparing to solve.

 Build Your Global Affairs Background